SpacelyProject/spacely-docs/spacely-caribou/test-firmware-design/Creating Firmware Designs for Spacely-Caribou.md

 <img src="https://github.com/SpacelyProject/spacely-docs/blob/main/figures/spacely-caribou/CreatingFirmware_Fig4.PNG" width="700">
 </p>

+Once you have assigned each block a memory address, you can use the information in this window to [Create a Memory Map](</spacely-caribou/test-firmware-design/Creating a Memory Map.md>).

 ## Assign Pins
 In order to connect your firmware design to your ASIC, you need to assign external pins.
 CMOS_IN and CMOS_OUT signals on the CaR board are driven from the ZCU102 via a differential (LVDS) channel, so you should first use the Xilinx Utility Buffer IP to convert any single-ended signal in your firmware design which is intended to connect to a CMOS_IN/CMOS_OUT channel into a differential signal.
 You can connect this signal to an pin simply by right-clicking the differential port on the utility buffer and selected "Make External":